Is This Relationship For You?

 This question is important, layered, and may actually be different from the “official” reason for why you broke up.
 For example, if one of you was unfaithful in the relationship, that may have been the straw that broke the camel’s back.
 While there is no excuse for betraying your partner when you’ve both committed to a monogamous relationship, these types of events typically don’t happen in isolation.
 What else was happening in the relationship that contributed to its downfall?

-When working through the stage of “should we get back together” it’s important to view your relationship as a whole.
+When working through the stage of “should we get back together,” it’s important to view your relationship as a whole.
 It’s very easy to push aside the negative or uncomfortable memories and focus on the good and warm memories that are most likely drawing you back to your ex in the first place (or making it incredibly difficult to get over them).
 With every relationship though, there are good and bad times and habits.
 To truly care for yourself and your ex, you must weigh the good and the bad before moving forward in your decision to get back together.

 What’s Different This Time Around?

-The things that caused the end of your relationship, have they changed?
+If you’re considering rekindling things with your ex, it can be hard to know whether to follow your head or your heart.
+Ask yourself: The things that caused the end of your relationship, have they changed?
 If not, are the things that caused the end of your relationship resolvable or acceptable?
 Think about the different factors that contributed to the end of your relationship.
 For example, if you struggled with communicating openly about your emotions, have you since worked on your ability to do this?
 If not, are you willing to?

 Depending on the nature of the things that ended your relationship, some may be more changeable than others.
 For example, behavioral changes like improving communication, learning patience, or even learning to be less messy can be changed and learned.